009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 1.)For **Windows** type the following command into the Pycharm console:
-- pip install pipwin
+* pip install pipwin
-- pipwin install pyaudio
+* pipwin install pyaudio :heavy_check_mark:

 After the pip command is installed, the installation of PyAudio should work as well.

 2.)
 For **Mac** type the following command into the Pycharm console:
-- "install homebrew"
+* "install homebrew"
 afterwards use:
-- brew install portaudio
+* brew install portaudio
-- pip install pyaudio
+* pip install pyaudio :heavy_check_mark:
-- *https://www.youtube.com/watch?v=1oolnK1g6jw* &rightarrow; This youtube video explains step by step how to install PyAudio on a Mac
+* *https://www.youtube.com/watch?v=1oolnK1g6jw* &rightarrow; This youtube video explains step by step how to install PyAudio on a Mac

 or

-- pip3 install pyaudio
+* pip3 install pyaudio :heavy_check_mark:

+3.)
 There was a problem to install the package "Spacy".
 We found a solution for Mac and Windows.
 Type the following code in your terminal:

-pip install -U spacy
+* As a first command: *pip install -U spacy*

-python -m spacy download en_core_web_sm
+* Afterwards this one *python -m spacy download en_core_web_sm* :heavy_check_mark: